MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-parameter-to-your-report-report-builder.md

 2. Select **Recent Sites and Servers**.

-3. Select or type the name of the report server where you have permission to save reports.
+3. Select or enter the name of the report server where you have permission to save reports.

     The message **Connecting to report server appears**.
 When the connection is complete, you see the contents of the report folder that the report server administrator specified as the default location for reports.